-This is a very important piece of the puzzle – it prevents abusing the deviation concept by developers deviating at will.
+This is an important piece of the puzzle.
+It prevents abusing the deviation concept by developers deviating at will.
 Effectively, we will need some kind of formal tickets stored in our system that document every deviation in the source code.
 The same pertains to the compliance matrix and any additional configurations and process descriptions created to enforce compliance.
 MISRA C++2008 is very clear here and requires “formalization within quality system.”

 Finally, if all of the procedures described in MISRA C++ 2008 point 4.3 are in place, we can claim compliance by demonstrating the following: